nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 8 -	We will need to determine wether we can introduce the creation of additional user created smart collections.
 This is the final 	component that is missing from my mockups.
 We will need to provide the ability to create and edit a smart collection in a similar 	manner to iTunes smart playlist creation (example of smart playlist creation in iTunes, in the image below.
 I would say we don't have to do
 	this for 1.0, but we should consider it, if time allows..

-9 -	In the sidebar, in the Preferences > Controls, the blank slate and even through box art sizes in Grid View and CoverFlow..
+9 -	<strike>In the sidebar, in the Preferences > Controls, the blank slate and even through box art sizes in Grid View and CoverFlow..
 I want OpenEmu to use names, icons and
 	box art that users recognise and are used in their country / region.
 For example, I have produced a 16px sidebar icon for the NES console as it appears for Western countries..
 	Of course, for the Asian region, the NES was called Famicom and the hardware looked a lot different, so, here we would use a relevant icon and name for our asian users..
 	The NES example used in the sidebar, also applies to the Preference > Controls section, where we again use an icon and label to define these systems..